ReadHat/SpringGroup/README.md

 **NOTE:** The testDBclass.php has also been added to gitignore, so you may also keep that file locally as a reference and it will not track.

-## Building the project

-Step 0: Add your DB credentials (see above).

-Step 1: Generate main_include.php and set your environment variables.
-    ./setup.sh
-or
-    ./setup.sh --set-root /path/to/project/directory

 ### Keeping current: